pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-mesprotocol.md

    ![mes6](/img/quests/mesprotocol/mes6.png)

 2. Select order type - Market Order or Limit Order
-3. Select the source chain and token, and the destination chain and token (Linea would be the source and destination chains in this event)
+3. Select the source chain and token, and the destination chain and token (PepeSync would be the source and destination chains in this event)

    ![mes7](/img/quests/mesprotocol/mes7.jpeg)